jonlpersson/ed-latimore/site/_products/a-course-on-stoic-street-smarts.md

     benefit_items:
       - heading: You'll never miss a lesson!
         text: >-
-          Lessons are delivered as text SMS, so there's no risk of them going to spam.
+          24 lessons delivered 2x per week as text SMS, so no risk of them going to spam.
       - heading: Short and effective
         text: >-
           Once a week, you get a lesson on developing Stoic Street Smarts in 600